GalMunGral/anima-mechanismi/readme.md

 ---

-## Chapter 4: From Plurality to Uncertainty
+## Chapter 4: Plurality and Uncertainty

 ### Construction of Number Systems